 Graham Cracker Crust

-- Melt butter in microwave or over stovetop.
+- Melt butter in microwave or over stovetop.6 Tablespoons Unsalted Butter

 - Place graham cracker crumbs, shredded coconut and granulated sugar in a medium-sized bowl.
-Stir to combine.
+Stir to combine.2 Cups Crushed Graham Crackers, ⅓ Cup Granulated Sugar, ½ Cup Shredded Coconut

-- Add melted butter to bowl and toss the mixture until the butter is evenly distributed.
+- Add melted butter to bowl and toss the mixture until butter is evenly distributed.

-- Gently press the graham cracker mixture on the bottom and sides of the tart pans
+- Firmly press the graham cracker mixture into the bottom and up the sides of the tart pans to form an even crust.

 - Bake for 6 minutes.
 Cool completely before making lime filling.